 Children from the village lend their warm clothes to the young girl and she embarks on the tough journey.
 Blizzards, whirlwinds and Winter Witch throw several challenges at the little girl and threaten to kill her.
 But little mice, squirrels, and rabbits come to her rescue and help the little girl reach Father Frost.

 In his palace, Father Frost is sleeping peacefully and the little girl wakes him up to explain the situation.
 Father Frost blows his whistle and a crystal ball appears; in the ball, he sees everything that had happened around him.
-He punishes the Wicked Witch and brings everything back to normal.
+He punishes the Wicked Witch, makes her lift the enchantment, and brings everything back to normal.
 Villagers are happy and proud of the young girl as the sun starts shining again.

 In a faraway village lived a peasant and his wife.
 When a beggarwoman comes seeking food, the peasant’s wife offers her food.
 The beggarwoman gives her a barleycorn in return.
 The wife plants the barleycorn and surprisingly a tiny girl named Thumbelina emerges from the sprouted flower.